belalgamal46/Setup-and-mobile-first/README.md

 # Dummy Homepage Practice

-> This repo is a microverse practice on using html and css creating a dummy section page with a navbar and with no functionality
+> This is a profile page for a software engineer and microverse practice on html and css

 ## Built With